Approach to the teaching of Phonics at Great Horwood School in Key Stage 1

 At Great Horwood we use a variety of reading scheme books that are colour coded into bands that the children are able to choose from.
 This is with adult supervision in Early Years and those working on Phase 1-6 phonics.
 The teachers will endeavour to ensure that the curent reading book reflects the current phonic phase being taught.
 Older Free readers are able to choose books from an appropriate colour band.

-Reading sceme books that are used include: Oxford Reading Tree, Usborne Beginner Books, and Big Cat Phonics.
+Reading scheme books that are used include: Oxford Reading Tree, Usborne Beginner Books, and Big Cat Phonics.